Juan Miguel Fuente-Alba

 Juan Miguel Fuente-Alba Poblete (born 31 August 1953 in Santiago de Chile) is a retired senior Chilean soldier.
-He held the position of Commander in Chief of the Chilean Army between March 10, 2010 and March 9, 2014.
+He held the position of Commander in Chief of the Chilean Army between 10 March 2010, and 9 March 2014.

 Military career

 Home and promotions

 In 1970, he joined the Military School of Libertador Bernardo O'Higgins and graduated as a second lieutenant of infantry in 1972.
 Between that year and 1981 he took several courses: Basic Knowledge and Mountain Environment, Basic Application of Junior Officer, Application of Commander of the Fundamental Unit, of Basic Intelligence and of Specialised Intelligence and of Pedagogical Training.